 The DoubleTree by Hilton has a list of their other accommodations and amenities on their website.

-Additionally, if you have limited mobility, please let us know, and you may also be able to wait near the front of the line as well.
+Additionally, if you have limited mobility, please let us know, and you may be able to wait near the front of the line.

 Panel Rooms & Event Seating

 Each panel room has taped off wheelchair/scooter seating available on a first-come, first-served basis.

 For our bigger events in the Grand Ballrooms, each event will have marked off seating.
 If you need accessible seating for one of these events, please let one of our Staff know (they’ll have the headsets or Staff shirts) and they will show you to that seating.
 Accessible seating is available on a first-come, first-served basis.
 In addition to the marked off seating, we can also accommodate wheelchairs or scooters by moving chairs.
 Again, please ask for assistance.